LandRegistry/digital-street-3d-api/README.md

 These files get added to a test-output folder.
 The test-output folder is created if doesn't exist.

-You can run these commands in the app's running container via `docker-compose exec flask-skeleton-api <command>` or `exec flask-skeleton-api <command>`.
-There is also an alias: `unit-test flask-skeleton-api` and `unit-test flask-skeleton-api -r` will run tests and generate reports respectively.
+You can run these commands in the app's running container via `docker-compose exec 3d-index-map-api <command>` or `exec 3d-index-map-api <command>`.
+There is also an alias: `unit-test 3d-index-map-api` and `unit-test 3d-index-map-api -r` will run tests and generate reports respectively.

 ### Integration tests